The importance of brushing

 How often is brushing needed?

-Dentists advise brushing your teeth during the day while at work, school, or play.
+Healthcare providers advise brushing your teeth during the day while at work, school, or play.
 Keeping a toothbrush handy -- in your desk or backpack -- increases the chance that you will brush during the day.
 Replace your toothbrush every 2 to 3 months.

 What is toothpaste?